 One of the best ways venture-backed start-ups attract and retain great talent nowadays is by offering stock options packages as compensation or as part of their remuneration.

-This provides a great option for employees by exercising and ultimately selling their options at a higher value than their exercise price.
+This provides a great option for employees by exercising and ultimately selling their options at a higher value than their strike price.
 However, it is not as easy as it seems.
-There is a wide range of factors associated with employee stock options, including the exercise price and vesting.
+There is a wide range of factors associated with employee stock options, including the strike price and vesting.
 On top of that, your options may expire before you exercise them if you aren't aware of your expiration date.

 How do Stock Options Expire?